Tejas1Koli/explainmate-next/README.md

     These paths align with the provided rules.

 If you've deployed the correct rules and are still getting permission errors, check your browser console for any other Firebase errors and ensure your application logic correctly handles user authentication state before attempting Firestore operations.

+### PDF Export Error (`Could not export the note to PDF`)
+If you encounter issues with PDF export, specifically if KaTeX (math rendering) styles are not applied correctly in the exported PDF:
+* The PDF export function in `src/components/saved-notes-viewer.tsx` attempts to dynamically add the KaTeX stylesheet.
+* Ensure you are connected to the internet when exporting, as it tries to load `https://cdn.jsdelivr.net/npm/katex@0.16.9/dist/katex.min.css`.
+* If issues persist, check the browser console for errors during the `html2canvas` process.
+The filename for exported PDFs is `stem_concept_note_<note_id_prefix>.pdf`.